 What should I avoid after receiving flumazenil?

-This medication may impair your thinking or reactions.
 For at least 24 hours after you leave the hospital or surgery center, do not drive or do anything else that requires you to be awake and alert.
+Your reactions could be impaired.
 Continue to limit these activities until you no longer feel sedated (weak, drowsy, or dizzy).

 Do not drink alcohol for at least 24 hours after receiving flumazenil, or if you still feel sedated.